How to create an innovation culture

 But it doesn’t happen like that.
 Giving people the freedom to innovate involves more thought.

 For one, it helps to provide your team the right tools.
 An innovative organization often relies on open workspaces to promote creativity and foster collaboration.
-Breakout spaces with access to whiteboards, sticky notes, and markers encourage innovation and bold thinking.
+Dividing larger groups up into smaller ones with access to whiteboards, sticky notes, and freehand drawing encourages innovation and bold thinking.

-Virtual whiteboards, such as Lucidspark, let team members capture thoughts to be shared in real time through brainstorming sessions, which act as launchpads for iteration.
+Virtual whiteboards, like Lucidspark, let team members capture thoughts and ideas in real time through brainstorming sessions, which act as launchpads for iteration.
+Plus, you don't have to start from scratch.
+Save time by using one of the many free brainstorming templates available.

 Of course, establishing this culture of innovation goes far beyond the work environment itself.